narfman0/chroniker/README.rst

 * Analyze audio for breaks (to identify splices)
 * Count frames by diffing each frame
 * Compare known times for flags
+* Identify what game and what kind of run is submitted

 License
 -------